rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 author: Ruben Fiszel
 affiliation: Stanford University
 email: ruben.fiszel@epfl.ch
-date: June 2017
+date: 11 August 2017
 link-citations: true
 ---

 ### About

-This post is the part I out of IV of my [master thesis](assets/thesis.png) at the [DAWN lab](http://dawn.cs.stanford.edu/), Stanford, under [Prof. Kunle](http://arsenalfc.stanford.edu/kunle) and [Prof. Odersky](http://lampwww.epfl.ch/~odersky/) supervision.
+This post is the part I out of IV of my [master thesis](/assets/thesis.pdf) at the [DAWN lab](http://dawn.cs.stanford.edu/), Stanford, under [Prof. Kunle](http://arsenalfc.stanford.edu/kunle) and [Prof. Odersky](http://lampwww.epfl.ch/~odersky/) supervision.
 The central themes of this thesis are sensor fusion and spatial, an hardware description language (Verilog is also one, but tedious).

 This part is about an application of hardware acceleration, sensor fusion for drones.
 Part II will be about [scala-flow](https://github.com/rubenfiszel/scala-flow/), a library made during my thesis as a development tool for Spatial inspired by Simulink.
 This library eased the development of the filter but is also intended to be general purpose.
 Part III is about the development of an interpreter for spatial.
 Finally, Part IV is about the spatial implementation of the asynchronous Rao-Blackwellized Particle filter presented in Part I. If you are only interested in the filter, you can skip the introduction.

 # Introduction {-}

-## Moore's law end
+## The decline of Moore's law

-The Moore's law [^moore] has prevailed in the computation world for the last 4 decades.
-With each generation of processor, the promise of an exponentially faster execution.
-Transistors are reaching the scale of 10nm, only 100 times bigger than an atom.
-Unfortunately, the quantum rules of physics which govern the infinitesimally, start to manifest themselves.
-In particular, quantum tunneling move electrons from classically insurmountable barrier, making computations approximate, containing a non negligible fraction of errors.
+Moore's law [^moore] has prevailed in the computation world for the last four decades.
+Each new generation of processor comes the promise of exponentially faster execution.
+However, transistors are reaching the scale of 10nm, only one hundred times bigger than an atom.
+Unfortunately, the quantum rules of physics governing the infinitesimally small start to manifest themselves.
+In particular, quantum tunneling moves electrons across classically insurmountable barriers, making computations approximate, resulting in a non negligible fraction of errors.

 ![The number of transistors throughout the years.
 We can observe a recent start of a decline](moorelaw.png)

 ## The rise of Hardware

-Hardware and Software designate here respectively programs that are executed as code for a general purpose processing unit and programs that are synthesized as circuits.
+Hardware and Software respectively describe here programs that are executed as code for a general purpose processing unit and programs that are a hardware description and synthesized as circuits.
 The dichotomy is not very well-defined and we can think of it as a spectrum.
 General-purpose computing on graphics processing units (GPGPU) is in-between in the sense that it is general purpose but relevant only for embarrassingly parallel tasks [^embarpar] and very efficient when used well.
-They have benefited from high-investment and many generations of iterations and hence, for some tasks, can rivalize or even surpass Hardware.
+GPUs have benefited from high-investment and many generations of iterations and hence, for some tasks they can match with or even surpass hardware such as field-programmable gate arrays (FPGA).

 ![Hardware vs Software](hwsf.jpg)

-Hardware has always been there but application-specific integrated circuit (ASIC) has prohibitive costs upfront (in the range of $100M for a tapeout).
-Reprogrammable hardware like field-programmable gate array (FPGA) have only been used marginally and for some specific industries like high-frequency trading.
-But now Hardware is the next natural step to increase performance, at least until a computing revolution happen, like quantum computing, but this is not realist for the near future.
-However, hardware do not enjoy the same quality of tooling, language and integrated development environments (IDE) as software.
-This is one the motivation behind Spatial: bridging the gap between Software and Hardware by abstracting control flows through language constructions.
+The option of custom hardware implementations has always been there, but application-specific integrated circuit (ASIC) has prohibitive costs upfront (near $100M for a tapeout).
+Reprogrammable hardware like FPGAs have only been used marginally and for some specific industries like high-frequency trading.
+But now Hardware is the next natural step to increase performance, at least until a computing revolution happens, e.g: quantum computing, yet this sounds unrealistic in a near future.
+Nevertheless, hardware do not enjoy the same quality of tooling, language and integrated development environments (IDE) as software.
+This is one the motivations behind Spatial: bridging the gap between software and hardware by abstracting control flow through language constructions.

 ## Hardware as companion accelerators

-In most case, hardware would be inappropriate: running an OS as hardware would be impracticable.
-Nevertheless, as a companion to a central-processing unit (CPU also called "the host"), it is possible to get the best of both world.
-The flexibility of software on a CPU with the speed of hardware.
-In this setup, hardware is considered an "accelerator" (Hence, the term "accelerating hardware").
+In most cases, hardware would be inappropriate: running an OS as hardware would be impracticable.
+Nevertheless, as a companion to a central-processing unit (CPU also called "the host"), it is possible to get the best of both worlds: the flexibility of software on a CPU with the speed of hardware.
+In this setup, hardware is considered an "*accelerator*" (hence, the term "hardware accelerator").
 It accelerates the most demanding subroutines of the CPU.
-This companionship is already present in modern computer desktops under the form of GPUs for *shader* operations and sound card for complex sound transformation/output.
+This companionship is already present in modern computer desktops in the form of GPUs for *shader* operations and sound cards for complex sound transformation/output.

 ## The right metric: Perf/Watt

-The right metric for accelerator is performance by energy, as measured in FLOPS per Watt.
-This is a fair metric for the comparison of different hardware and architecture because it reveals its intrinsic properties as a computing element..
-If the metric was solely performance, then it would suffice to stack the same hardware and eventually a reach the scale of a super-computer.
-Perf per dollar is not a good metric either because you should also account for the cost of energy at runtime.
-Hence, Perf/Watt seems like a fair metric to compare architectures.
+The right evaluation metric for accelerators is performance per energy, as measured in FLOPS per Watt.
+This is a fair metric for comparing different hardware and architecture because it reveals its intrinsic properties as a computing element.
+If the metric was solely performance, then it would be enough to stack the same hardware and eventually reach the scale of a super-computer.
+Performance per dollar is not a good metric either because it does not account for the cost of energy at runtime.
+Hence, Perf/Watt is a fair metric to compare architectures.

 ## Spatial

-At the dawn lab, under the lead of [Prof. Kunle](http://arsenalfc.stanford.edu/kunle) and his grad students, is developed a scala DSL [spatial](https://github.com/stanford-ppl/spatial-lang) and its compiler to program Hardware in a higher-level, more user-friendly, more productive language than Verilog.
-In particular, the control flows are automatically generated when possible.
+At the DAWN lab, under the lead of [Prof. Olukotun](http://arsenalfc.stanford.edu/kunle) and his grad students, is developed an Hardware Description Language (HDL) implemented as an embedded scala DSL [spatial](https://github.com/stanford-ppl/spatial-lang) and its compiler to program Hardware in a higher-level, more user-friendly, more productive language than Verilog.
+In particular, control flows are automatically generated when possible.
 This should enable software engineers to unlock the potential of Hardware.
 A custom CGRA, Plasticine, has been developed in parallel to Spatial.
-It leverages some recurrent patterns: the parallel patterns and aims to be the most efficient reprogrammable architecture for Spatial.
+It leverages some recurrent patterns as the parallel patterns and it aims at being the most efficient reprogrammable architecture for Spatial.

-There is a large upfront cost but once at a big enough scale, Plasticine could be deployed as an accelerator in a wide range of use-cases, from the most demanding server applications to embedded systems with heavy computing requirements.
+Th upfront cost is large but once at a big enough scale, Plasticine could be deployed as an accelerator in a wide range of use-cases, from the most demanding server applications to embedded systems with heavy computing requirements.

 ## Embedded systems and drones

-Embedded systems are limited by the amount of power at disposal from the battery and might also have size constraints.
+Embedded systems are limited by the amount of power at disposal in the battery and may also have size constraints.
 At the same time, especially for autonomous vehicles, there is a great need for computing power.

-Thus, developing drone applications with spatial demonstrates the advantages of the platform.
-As a matter of fact, the filter implementation was only made possible because it is run on an accelerating hardware.
+Thus, developing drone applications with Spatial demonstrates the advantages of the platform.
+As a matter of fact, the filter implementation was only made possible because it is run on a hardware accelerator.
 It would be unfeasible to run it on more conventional micro-transistors.
-This is why the family in which belong the filter developed here, particles filters, being very computationally expensive, are very seldom used for drones.
+Particle filters, the family of filter which encompasses the types developed here, being very computationally expensive, are very seldom used for drones.

 # Sensor fusion algorithm for POSE estimation of drones: Asynchronous Rao-Blackwellized Particle filter

 POSE is the combination of the position and orientation of an object.
 POSE estimation is important for drones.
-Indeed, It is a subroutine of SLAM (Simultaneous localization and mapping) and it is a central part of motion planning and motion control.
+It is a subroutine of SLAM (Simultaneous localization and mapping) and it is a central part of motion planning and motion control.
 More accurate and more reliable POSE estimation results in more agile, more reactive and safer drones.
-Drones are an intellectually stimulating subject but in the near-future they might also see their usage increase exponentially.
+Drones are an intellectually stimulating topic and in the near-future they might also see their usage increase exponentially.
 In this context, developing and implementing new filter for POSE estimation is both important for the field of robotics but also to demonstrate the importance of hardware acceleration.
 Indeed, the best and last filter presented here is only made possible because it can be hardware accelerated with Spatial.
-However, the spatial implementation will be presented in Part III.
+Furthermore, particle filters are embarrassingly parallel algorithms.
+Hence, they can leverage the potential of a dedicated hardware design.
+The Spatial implementation will be presented in Part IV.

-Before expanding on the Rao-Blackwellized particle filter, we will introduce here several other filters for POSE estimation for highly dynamic objects: Complementary filter, Kalman Filter, Extended Kalman Filter, Particle Filter and finally Rao-Blackwellized Particle filter.
-The order is from the most conceptually simple, to the most complex.
-This order is justified because complex filters aim to alleviate some of the flaws of their simpler counterpart.
+Before expanding on the Rao-Blackwellized Particle Filter (RBPF), we will introduce here several other filters for POSE estimation for highly dynamic objects: Complementary filter, Kalman Filter, Extended Kalman Filter, Particle Filter and finally Rao-Blackwellized Particle filter.
+This ranges from the most conceptually simple, to the most complex.
+This order is justified because complex filters aim to alleviate some of the flaws of their simpler counterparts.
 It is important to understand which one and how.

+The core of the problem we are trying to solve is to track the current position of the drone given the noisy measurements of the sensor.
+It is a challenging problem because a good algorithm must take into account that the measurements are noisy and that the transformation applied to the state are non-linear, because of the orientation components of the state.
+Particle filters are efficient to handle non-linear state transformations and that is the intuition behind the development of the RBPF.

-All the following filters are developed and tested in scala-flow. scala-flow will be expanded in part 2 of this thesis.
+All the following filters are developed and tested in scala-flow. scala-flow will be expanded in part II of this thesis.
 For now, we will focus on the model and the results, and leave the implementation details for later.

 ## Drones and collision avoidance